 - Layer the avocado, tomato, cheese, lettuce & cucumber slices on 4 of the bread slices, then top each one with another slice.

-Share your favourite tried-and-tested recipes for no-cook meals with us – we’d love to hear them and see pics of the results.
+Share your favourite tried-and-tested recipes for no-cook meals with us – we’d love to see pics of the results.